kchu25/biology/blog/lacI/deepReplacI.md

 - Observed: 0.4
 - Epistasis: 0.4 - 0.5 = -0.1 (negative epistasis - worse together!)

-<sup>*Critical point: To calculate epistasis, you MUST have measurements for BOTH single mutants AND the double mutant.
+> *Critical point: To calculate epistasis, you MUST have measurements for BOTH single mutants AND the double mutant.
 The paper only analyzed double mutants where they had all three measurements.
-Not all double mutants had their underlying singles measured.*</sup>
+Not all double mutants had their underlying singles measured.*

 Let me check the paper for where they explicitly mention this requirement:
 Looking at the paper, they mention this in the "**Epistasis in Multiple Mutations**" section: